canonical/rockcraft/docs/tutorial/flask.rst

 Run the Flask application using ``flask run -p 8000`` to verify that it works.

 Test the Flask application by using ``curl`` to send a request to the root endpoint.
-You may need a new terminasl for this, if you are using Multipass use ``multipass shell rock-dev`` to get another terminal:
+You may need a new terminal for this, if you are using Multipass use ``multipass shell rock-dev`` to get another terminal:

 .. literalinclude:: code/flask/task.yaml